temporalio/documentation/README.md

 ### Snipsync code synchronization tooling

-This repository has [Snipsync](https://github.com/temporalio/snipsync) installed and checks in the snippets that are merged into the docs.
+This repository is configured for [Snipsync](https://github.com/temporalio/snipsync), which checks in the snippets included throughout our documentation.
+For more information, see [How to Use Snipsync](#how-to-use-snipsync).

 ## How to get approval to put up a Pull Request